-Mathematical models, although simpler than the real multifaceted system, can provide insights on the different possible outcomes arising from the interaction of the components.
-We are able to show the qualitative dynamics of the concurrent decision-making model (CDM) by investigating the mathematical properties of its associated system of ordinary differential equations (ODE) with nonlinear kinetics.
+We are able to show the qualitative dynamics of the CDM by investigating the mathematical properties of its associated system of ordinary differential equations (ODE) with nonlinear kinetics.
 The CDM can predict multi-stability that may give rise to co-existence or to domination by some components.
-Regulating the maximal growth rate (which is possibly influenced by an external stimulus), decay rate, and interaction among components can affect the nature of the steady states.
+Regulating the maximal growth rate (which is possibly influenced by an external stimulus), decay rate and interaction among components can affect the nature of the steady states.
 Parameter regulation is a possible deterministic strategy for controlling the dominance of a component towards the desired steady state.
 The introduction of an external stimulus can result in a system with a sole attractor, which can control the effect of moderate stochastic noise.

 In some cases, CDM can also represent synthetic biological oscillators.
 Combining the effect of oscillation and stability can be a potential strategy for attaining the desired outcome.
-Asymmetric reciprocal strength of inhibition among components can result in sustained oscillations, but this is not true for all asymmetric systems.
-Our study can be extended to search for general conditions that generate oscillatory behavior, and to determine if the CDM can exhibit chaos, such as in the presence of delay.
+Asymmetric strength of inhibition among components can result in sustained oscillations, but this is not true for all asymmetric systems.
+Our study can be extended to search for general conditions that generate oscillatory behavior.